Soto la Marina, Tamaulipas

+Geography

 Climate

 Soto La Marina has a semi-arid climate (Köppen climate classification BSh) that closely borders on a humid subtropical and a tropical savanna climate.
 Winters are mild and short with the average maximum temperature being 24 C and the minimum temperature being 10 C in the coldest month, January.
 However, temperatures can go over 40 C, despite that these are the coolest months.
 Precipitation during this time of the year is low; nonetheless, winters tend to be foggy and cloudy.
 Frosts are extremely rare.
-Summers are long, hot, and humid with June being the warmest month, with an average temperature of 29.6 C.It tends to be sunnier during the summer season, averaging 13-14 clear days and 14-15 partly cloudy days compared with only 8-10 clear days from December to February.
+Summers are long, hot, and humid with June being the warmest month, with an average temperature of 29.6 C.It tends to be sunnier during the summer season, averaging 13–14 clear days and 14–15 partly cloudy days compared with only 8–10 clear days from December to February.
 Precipitation is low, averaging 699.5 mm with the months June to October seeing an increase in precipitation.
-The record high was 48.3 C on April 29, 1953 and the record low was -7.7 C on December 12, 1957.
+The record high was 48.3 C on April 29, 1953, and the record low was -7.7 C on December 12, 1957.